-From handmade cheeses and olive oils to colonial architecture and influential art, Muswellbrook in the beautiful Upper Hunter is a delicious heritage destination.
-The charming town is near vineyards, olive groves and champion horse studs.
-UNESCO World Heritage wilderness is within easy reach, too.
+From mouthwatering handmade cheeses and olive oils to colonial architecture and influential art, beautiful Muswellbrook in the Upper Hunter is the perfect escape.
+The heritage town is surrounded by vineyards, olive groves and champion horse studs with national parks within easy reach.

-The food and wine experiences in this region of NSW are delectable.
-Visit Hunter Belle Cheese in Muswellbrook for cheeses made by hand from the milk of local Swiss Brown cows.
-You’ll find a tasty selection, from creamy camembert to crumbly cheddars to moreish Blue Moon, a blue-vein cheese.
+The food and wine experiences in this region of NSW are renowned.
+Visit Hunter Belle Cheese in Muswellbrook for gourmet cheeses made by hand from the milk of local Swiss Brown cows.
+Indulge in creamy camembert, crumbly cheddars and the moreish Blue Moon, a blue-vein cheese.

-A short drive southwest, on the way to the vineyards around Denman, is olive oil producer Pukara Estate and its enticing tasting room.
-The Upper Hunter Regional Show is also a fun rural experience, from produce competitions to show jumping.
-The country show is held two weeks before Easter.
+A short drive southwest, on the way to the vineyards around Denman, is Pukara Estate and its enticing olive oil tasting room.
+The Upper Hunter Regional Show, held two weeks before Easter, is also a fun day out with produce competitions and show jumping.

-Other wonderful things to do and see include the 4.5km Muswellbrook Heritage Walk, which has 40 historical points of interests.
-You’ll discover colonial buildings such as the 1869-built railway station and grand residences.
-St Alban’s Church was designed by the famous English architect Gilbert Scott.
+Set out on the 4.5km Muswellbrook Heritage Walk and take in 40 historical points of interest.
+You’ll discover fascinating colonial buildings such as the 1869-built railway station as well as St Alban’s Church, designed by famous English architect Gilbert Scott.

-Stop at the Muswellbrook Regional Arts Centre, built in 1871 as the School of Arts.
-Inside is the Max Watters collection of works by influential Australian contemporary artists, including John Perceval, Grace Cossington Smith and Ken Whisson, to name just a few.
+Visit the Muswellbrook Regional Arts Centre, built in 1871 as the School of Arts.
+Inside you’ll find the Max Watters collection of works by influential Australian contemporary artists, including John Perceval, Grace Cossington Smith and Ken Whisson.
 Touring exhibitions are held regularly.